Little Elm ISD Wellness Policy

 Schools should limit celebrations that involve food during the school day.
 Activities should be held after the campus lunch service.

 All foods brought from outside sources must be purchased from a commercial food service establishment (grocery stores, delis, etc.)

 Campus-approved field trips are exempt from nutrition policy.
 All meals provided by LEISD CN department will meet the nutrition standards.

 Only foods that meet the nutrition standards can be marketed as meeting the Smart Snack rules.

 The campus personnel is responsible for documenting all receipts and nutritional information for items sold on the campus during the school day.
 This information must be readily available for review during an Administrative Review of the Child Nutrition program.

 Implementation, Assessment & Leadership Responsibility

-The School Health Advisory Council in coordination with the local school administration, the Assistant Superintendent for Human Resource & Student Services shall oversee the implementation of this policy and shall develop administrative procedures for periodically measuring the implementation of the wellness policy and ensure each school complies with the policy.
+The School Health Advisory Council in coordination with the local school administration, and the Director for Student Services shall oversee the implementation of this policy and shall develop administrative procedures for periodically measuring the implementation of the wellness policy and ensure each school complies with the policy.
 The responsible party at the campus for implementation of the local wellness policy will be the campus principal.
 The assessment of the LWP will be performed as changes are made or at least every three years.
 The assessment will be updated and posted on the District web site.